-Petronet LNG, GAIL, other oil stocks in focus as Qatar Energy halts production - BusinessToday
+Petronet LNG, GAIL in focus as QatarEnergy production halt sends natural gas futures soaring 32% - BusinessToday

 As per a January note by Nomura, Petronet LNG has an existing LNG contract of 7.5 mpta with Qatar Energy.
 GAIL has an existing contract of 1mpta with the LNG supplier.
 GSPC, which is a parent of GSPL and Gujarat Gas has also an existing contract of 1 mmtpa with Qatar Energy.

-Besides, oil & gas stocks would also be in focus tomorrow as Iran, which sits astride the Strait of Hormuz, the narrow chokepoint through which 20 per cent of global oil supply & a similar share of LNG trade transit, has seen shipping come to an halt.
+Besides, oil & gas stocks would also be in focus tomorrow as the Strait of Hormuz, the narrow chokepoint through which 20 per cent of global oil supply & a similar share of LNG trade transit, has seen shipping come to an halt.

-"50 per cent or more of India’s energy imports transit through the Strait of Hormuz.
+"A total of 50 per cent or more of India’s energy imports transit through the Strait of Hormuz.
 As a result, even partial or temporary disruptions could have an impact on India’s energy security, inflation trajectory and external balances," Axis MF said in a note.

 The MF house said the ongoing conflict is a serious geopolitical event, but for Indian investors, it is not